- Phone+47 55 58 97 4191101024

 Hvor mye «kultur» i kulturaktivitet?
 Dagens Næringsliv, 1.
 July 2016

 Supervision of master students: EU/EEA State aid law, Data protection law, GDPR (in English and Norwegian)

-JUS291-2-A EU and EEA State Aid Law - course leader
+JUS291-2-A EU and EEA State Aid Law - course supervisor

 JUS287-2-A EU/EEA Commercial Law